-According to Sergei Vasilchiuk, CEO of Attic Lab, all of this indicates the regulator is indeed considering implementing blockchain technology.
+According to Sergey Vasilchiuk, CEO of Kyiv-based blockchain startup Attic Lab, all of this indicates the regulator is indeed considering implementing blockchain technology.
 However, the authorities are not ready to reveal their plans.

 Anyhow, the roadmap for development of cashless payments will soon go public.
 The regulator’s press office commented:

 “The NBU’s board plans to discuss the conceptual vision and possible complex solutions for blockchain implementation with representatives for Ukrainian payments market and blockchain community.”

 ForkLog asked Vladislav Likhuta, the lawyer at Axon Partners and the editorial board’s legal expert, to analyze the underlying reasons for such a trend.

 “September 2, hryvnia [Ukraine’s national currency – ForkLog] turned twenty.
 Its appearance changed several times over those years, while the currency itself had had numerous ups and downs.
 It merely recovered from the recent events when the NBU announced new trials: this time, not a floating exchange rate or pricing stability, but blockchain.

 The NBU’s first statement in regard of cryptocurrency came out November 2014.
 Therein, the regulator defined bitcoin as a money surrogate and recommended using only those services listed on the relevant register.
 Having announced possible creation of a centralized blockchain-based system, the NBU has apparently gone ex contrario and decided to provide an alternative for distributed systems.